7 Skills to Stop Being SO F*cking Awkward

 Do this:

-• Spot 1–2 awkward tells: tapping, filler words, voice crack, overtalking.
+Spot 1–2 awkward tells: tapping, filler words, voice cracks, or overtalking.

-Pro tip: Use the Mirror Rule: if watching it makes you squirm, that’s the skill gap.
+Pro tip: Use the Mirror Rule: if watching it makes you squirm, that’s your skill gap.

 🎯 Daily Drill: Record yourself speaking for 2 minutes every day this week.
-Identify and attack one tell.
+Identify and tackle one tell.

 The difference between creepy and confident?
 Intention.

-Avoiding eye contact screams insecurity.
-Staring someone down makes them call security.
+Avoiding eye contact sends a strong signal of insecurity.
+But staring too intensely can make others uncomfortable.
 The magic is in controlled, deliberate eye movement.

 Try this:

-🎯 Daily Drill: Practice eye contact with 3 strangers today—cashiers, baristas, whoever.
+🎯 Daily Drill: Practice eye contact with 3 strangers today—cashiers, baristas, whomsoever.
 Hold for 3 seconds and smile.

 Your body says what your mouth can’t.

-If you walk in slouched, arms folded, voice down—you’re asking the room to ignore you.
+If you walk in slouched with arms folded and a low voice, you’re asking the room to ignore you.
 Own your posture, and the room will respond accordingly.

 Practice: